 VelzArt, based in the Netherlands, was one of the hundreds of organizations affected by the Kaseya attack.
-Speaking about MSPs as the entry point for the world’s largest ransomware attack in history, Bart van Velzen, Co-Owner of VelzArt, in an exclusive conversation with ITSecurityWire, said, “I did think about it, that it could happen, but I never expected it to have this kind of impact on MSPs.”
+Speaking about MSPs as the entry point for the world’s largest ransomware attack in history, Bart van Velzen, Co-Owner of VelzArt, in an exclusive conversation with ITSecurityWire, said,

 “For us, 100% successful backups were the most important.
 This makes a quick restore possible and does not give the hassle of negotiating with a third party.
 And, of course, keep challenging our suppliers, so they stay fully focused on the security end of their products.
 We didn’t have the idea that Kaseya did not have this covered, but still, it was not enough in this case.
 And it is also very important to think about your customers who do not take your advice on backup and security if you still want to supply them with IT services.”